yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 To sum up:

-1. The new best estiate is a prediction model from the previous best estimate  ```+``` a correction for known external influences.
+1. The new best estimate is a prediction model from the previous best estimate  ```+``` a correction for known external influences.
 2. The new uncertainty is predicted from the old uncertainty ```+``` additional uncertainty from the environment.

 <p align="center">